Getting Started

 mcp-compose --version

-Create a file named mcp_compose.toml:
+Create a file named mcp_compose.toml with a minimal configuration:

 [composer]